30+ Things Everyone Had in Their House in the ’80s

 Don't miss these pop culture references that will confuse Millennials.

 We all know who to call if there was something strange in our neighbourhood.
 The songs from Ghostbusters stick with us, and so did all of the merchandising that came after the film's release.
 In addition to the two films in the '80s, there was also a popular cartoon series.
 Even the kids from Stranger Things dressed as the Ghostbusters!

-We count down the worst movie remakes of all time.
+We're counting down the worst movie remakes of all time!

 Professional wrestling peaked in popularity in the 1980s: In 1987, Wrestlemania III drew a then-record 93,173 people to the Pontiac Silverdome to watch Hulk Hogan bodyslam Andre the Giant.
 Another million fans watched the event on closed circuit television spots at 160 locations, while yet another several million watched the pay-per-view event at home.
 From wrestling dolls to action figures to even lunch boxes, just about every home had something wrestling related in it.

 This old fad might reside down an alley along Memory Lane, but slap bracelets used to adorn the wrists of nearly every kid on the block in the '80s for a minute.